 The Americans with Disabilities Act (ADA), passed in 1990, is civil rights legislation governed by the Department of Justice.
 The goal of this law is to make sure that people with disabilities can have an equal opportunity to participate in programs, services, and activities.
-It is important to note that the ADA does not deal directly with the accessibility of the Internet.
-This may be due to the fact that the Internet was just emerging as a widespread tool around the same time as the passage of the ADA.
-There are, however, two major sections in the ADA that may apply to web accessibility.
-These are:
+It is important to note that the ADA does not deal directly with the accessibility of the Internet which was just emerging as a widespread technology around the same time as the passage of the ADA.

 - Title II, which covers public entities, such as governmental and public education institution.
-It states that communications with persons with disabilities must be "as effective as communications with others" [28 C.F.R. ss 35.160 (a)] and
+It states that communications with persons with disabilities must be "as effective as communications with others".

-- Title III, which deals with public accommodation of people with disabilities in "places of public accommodation".
+- Title III, which deals with non-discrimination toward people with disabilities in "places of public accommodation".

-The following cases, hearings, and rulings are organized chronologically and used to discuss whether or not the ADA applies to the Internet.
+The following cases, hearings, and rulings are organized chronologically and used to discuss whether or not the ADA applies to web sites.
 This is not a comprehensive list, but it does highlight some of the more prominent cases.
-It is interesting to note that, even though we have examples of cases and hearings, the ADA itself does not yet define technical requirements for web accessibility (though WCAG 2.0 and, more recently, WCAG 2.1 are being required in legal settlements and actions).
-There remains occasional contradictions in different legal cases make it difficult to know how to interpret and apply the rulings.
-Nevertheless, it is clear that inaccessible Web sites have been the target of lawsuits in recent years, which may be reason enough to persuade some organizations to make their Web sites as accessible as possible.
+It is important to note that, even though we have examples of cases and hearings, the ADA itself does not yet define technical requirements for web accessibility (though WCAG 2.0 and, more recently, WCAG 2.1 are being required in legal settlements and actions).
+There remains occasional contradictions in different legal cases making it difficult to know how to interpret and apply all the rulings.
+Nevertheless, it is clear that inaccessible web sites have been the target of ADA complaints and lawsuits in recent years.

 Application of ADA to the Internet: A US Department of Justice Ruling

 In September 1996, a constituent of Senator Tom Harkin wrote to him questioning the application of the ADA to his web site.
 Sen. Harkin wrote to the Department of Justice (DOJ) to have this question answered.
-Read the letters from the constituent, Sen. Harkin, and the DOJ response.
+The DOJ indicated their belief that the web is a covered entity under the ADA.

 National Federation of the Blind vs. AOL

-Another important application of the ADA to Web Accessibility came with the filing of a lawsuit by the National Federation of the Blind (NFB) against AOL based on the public accommodation requirements of Title III of the ADA.
+Another important application of the ADA to Web Accessibility came with the filing of a lawsuit by the National Federation of the Blind (NFB) against AOL in 1999 based on the public accommodation requirements of Title III of the ADA.
 AOL settled the lawsuit in 2000 and agreed to make its content accessible.